Anders Johan Lexell: Celestial mechanics and astronomy

 Lexell's first work at the Russian Academy of Sciences was to analyse data collected from the observation of the 1769 transit of Venus.
 He published four papers in "Novi Commentarii Academia Petropolitanae" and ended his work with a monograph on determining the parallax of the Sun, published in 1772.

 Lexell aided Euler in finishing his Lunar theory, and was credited as a co-author in Euler's 1772 "Theoria motuum Lunae".

 After that, Lexell spent most of his effort on comet astronomy (though his first paper on calculating the orbit of a comet is dated 1770).
 In the next ten years he calculated the orbits of all the newly discovered comets, among them the comet which Charles Messier discovered in 1770.
 Lexell calculated its orbit, showed that the comet had had a much larger perihelion before the encounter with Jupiter in 1767 and predicted that after encountering Jupiter again in 1779 it would be altogether expelled from the inner Solar System.
 This comet was later named Lexell's Comet.

-Lexell also was the first to calculate the orbit of Uranus and to actually prove that it was a planet rather than a comet.
+Lexell also independently calculated the orbit of Uranus and proved that it was a planet rather than a comet, a discovery he made concurrently with Pierre-Simon Laplace.
 He made preliminary calculations while travelling in Europe in 1781 based on Hershel's and Maskelyne's observations.
 Having returned to Russia, he estimated the orbit more precisely based on new observations, but due to the long orbital period it was still not enough data to prove that the orbit was not parabolic.
 Lexell then found the record of a star observed in 1759 by Christian Mayer in Pisces that was neither in the Flamsteed catalogues nor in the sky by the time Bode sought it.
 Lexell presumed that it was an earlier sighting of the same astronomical object and using this data he calculated the exact orbit, which proved to be elliptical, and proved that the new object was actually a planet.
 In addition to calculating the parameters of the orbit Lexell also estimated the planet's size more precisely than his contemporaries using Mars that was in the vicinity of the new planet at that time.
 Lexell also noticed that the orbit of Uranus was being perturbed.
 He then stated that, based on his data on various comets, the size of the Solar System can be 100 AU or even more, and that it could be other planets there that perturb the orbit of Uranus (although the position of the eventual Neptune was not calculated until much later by Urbain Le Verrier).